robertzk/s3mpi/README.md

      final output in a pre-defined S3 convention.
 At [Avant](https://github.com/avantcredit), this approach is used to store all information about all trained models stretching to the beginning of time.

+The time required to store and read objects can be massively sped up by adopting a workflow where one **sshes into an [EC2 instance](https://aws.amazon.com/ec2/instance-types/)**.

 #### Alternative S3 key setup